fekridotwork/Reminder-System/README.md

   3) Daily Routine
 Type of reminder: :2

-Please enter the reminder title.Project Meeting
+Please enter the reminder title: Project Meeting

 Please enter the reminder time: 14:00

 Please enter the name of the participants: Ali Sara Hamid

 Reminder added!